opensourcestories/opensourcestories.org/content/stories/2021/elana-hashman.md

 I attempted to make my first bug fix that day.
 And it turned out, it was way more complicated than initially at first glance, so I couldn't actually submit the patch before I had to run to the airport.
 But we kept in touch, and I joined all of their IRC channels, and I ended up becoming their Google Summer of Code student in 2014.
 So this was Grace Hopper in 2013, I think.
 And that was really exciting.
 And I effectively became the maintainer of OpenHatch, probably one of the only major active maintainers for a couple of years.
 Maybe not quite that long, but certainly until I graduated and took a full time job.
 And that was really exciting.
 And once I made the first contribution, everything after that was just, “Oh, I already know how to do this stuff.
 So I'll just need to like, you know, figure out what this particular project does for these particular things”.

-**Amanda Casari**: That's awesome.
+**amanda casari**: That's awesome.
 I feel like so many people that I really like, have a Carol Willing story, as an amplifier, or booster or a welcome or just…there's always some connection of, how did your journey in open source continue?
 And at some point along the way, it's oh, well, Carol was there.

 **Elana Hashman**: Carol is so wonderful, so wonderful.
 She has really been a guiding light, I think anything like that is sort of Python-related, she's there.

-**Amanda Casari**: Yeah, she's just such an amazing person who I feel like really looks at where people are, and tries to understand where you are and where you want to go, and not where her vision is for a dedicated path for anybody, which I always appreciate.
+**amanda casari**: Yeah, she's just such an amazing person who I feel like really looks at where people are, and tries to understand where you are and where you want to go, and not where her vision is for a dedicated path for anybody, which I always appreciate.

 **Elana Hashman**: I mean, Carol told me -- I struggled immensely with early career stuff and early open source stuff, and she just kept telling me "Elana, they're gonna keep trying to put you in a box, but you do not want to be put in a box.
 So, you just have to keep persevering until they will stop putting you in a box and then you'll be okay".
 And indeed, that seems to kind of be where things have gone.

-**Amanda Casari**: I feel like that's super solid advice for open source in general, is that the boxes that people try to put you in are just some kind of construct that you just really don't need to be fitting into in order to find it.
+**amanda casari**: I feel like that's super solid advice for open source in general, is that the boxes that people try to put you in are just some kind of construct that you just really don't need to be fitting into in order to find it.

 # Breaking out of the box